Consideration (song): Critical reception

-"Consideration" was met with general acclaim.
-Amanda Petrusich of Pitchfork described "Consideration" as, "a prickly collaboration with the R&B singer SZA", noting that "the sentiment feels deliberately placed, meant as a way to read everything that follows."
-Petrusich also highlighted her "grainy, mesmerizing voice [which] is paramount [on the track]."
-Julianne Escobedo Shepherd of Billboard defined the song as, "a plucky thesis that delivers as the album's stony layers peel back," calling it "a loping, patois pop number."
-Whereas, Brittany Spanos of Rolling Stone reflected: "After years as a singer largely defined by her production, it finally feels like Rihanna is in charge of her own sound, remaking pop on her own terms."
-Bianca Gracie of Idolator praised "the floral vocal addition from SZA," which she explains, "elevates the track to edgier heights."
-Emily MacKay of NME claimed the song's message is clear: "she's excelled at being a pro, but now is her time to be an Anti."
-Jordan Bassett of the same publication commended the song for being "such a strong start," highlighting "the pounding percussion and Rihanna's confident flow for arrest[ing] your attention.
-It's languid but assured, and that's before neo-soul singer SZA's otherworldly, Kate Bush-style vocals bob and weave around the beat."
+Amanda Petrusich of Pitchfork described "Consideration" as "a prickly collaboration with the R&B singer SZA", noting that "the sentiment feels deliberately placed, meant as a way to read everything that follows".
+Petrusich also highlighted her "grainy, mesmerizing voice [which] is paramount [on the track]".
+Julianne Escobedo Shepherd of Billboard defined the song as "a plucky thesis that delivers as the album's stony layers peel back", calling it "a loping, patois pop number".
+Whereas Brittany Spanos of Rolling Stone reflected: "After years as a singer largely defined by her production, it finally feels like Rihanna is in charge of her own sound, remaking pop on her own terms".
+Emily MacKay of NME claimed the song's message is clear: "she's excelled at being a pro, but now is her time to be an Anti".
+Jordan Bassett of the same publication commended the song for being "such a strong start", highlighting "the pounding percussion and Rihanna's confident flow for arrest[ing] your attention.
+It's languid but assured, and that's before neo-soul singer SZA's otherworldly, Kate Bush-style vocals bob and weave around the beat".